Remote Patient Monitoring Systems and The Future of Medicine

 It’s estimated that “more than 70% of COPD-related healthcare costs are consequences of emergency and hospital stays for the treatment of exacerbations.”

-Though still in the early phases, continuous remote patient monitoring of COPD patients’ physiological vitals is showing promise in predicting potential exacerbations, improving the quality of patient care, and lowering overall healthcare costs.
+Though still in the early phases, continuous remote patient monitoring of COPD patients’ physiological vitals shows promise in predicting potential exacerbations, improving the quality of patient care, and lowering overall healthcare costs.

 Peritoneal Dialysis